AndreyGS/MinimalMath/ReadMe.md

 - *static Double abs(double number)* - returns absolute value of a giving double number;
 - *static SlashedDouble abs(SlashedDouble number)* - returns SlashedDouble that holds absolute value of number that argument holds;
 - *static Double floor(double number)* - returns the largest (closest to positive infinity) double value that is less than or equal to the argument and is equal to a mathematical integer.
-- *static SlashedDouble floor(SlashedDouble sdnum)* - returns the SlashedDouble that hold largest (closest to positive infinity) double value that is less than or equal to the number that argument holds, and is equal to a mathematical integer;
+- *static SlashedDouble floor(SlashedDouble number)* - returns the SlashedDouble that hold largest (closest to positive infinity) double value that is less than or equal to the number that argument holds, and is equal to a mathematical integer;
 - *static Double ceil(double number)* - returns the smallest (closest to negative infinity) double value that is greater than or equal to the argument and is equal to a mathematical integer;
-- *static SlashedDouble ceil(SlashedDouble sdnum)* - returns the SlashedDouble that holds the smallest (closest to negative infinity) double value that is greater than or equal to the number that argument holds, and is equal to a mathematical integer;
+- *static SlashedDouble ceil(SlashedDouble number)* - returns the SlashedDouble that holds the smallest (closest to negative infinity) double value that is greater than or equal to the number that argument holds, and is equal to a mathematical integer;
 - *static Double fraction(double number)* - returns fractional part of double number that is closest to zero;
-- *static SlashedDouble fraction(SlashedDouble sdnum)* - returns SlashedDouble that holds fractional part of number that argument holds, that is closest to zero;
+- *static SlashedDouble fraction(SlashedDouble number)* - returns SlashedDouble that holds fractional part of number that argument holds, that is closest to zero;
+- *static Double sum(double number1, double number2)* - summing as it is;
+- *static SlashedDouble sum(SlashedDouble number1, SlashedDouble number2)* - summing as it is;
+- *static Double substract(double minuend, double subtrahend)* - substraction;
+- *static SlashedDouble substract(SlashedDouble minuend, SlashedDouble subtrahend)* - substraction;
 - *static Double mult(double number1, double number2)* - makes a multiplication;
 - *static SlashedDouble mult(SlashedDouble number1, SlashedDouble number2)* - makes a multiplication;
 - *static Double division(double dividend, double divisor)* - makes a division;